jts272/pp4-safe-hands-guitar-tech/README.md

 - [Song Mates](https://github.com/andy-guttridge/song-mates)

-These excellent projects by fellow [Code Institute](https://codeinstitute.net/) alumni have inspired the standard of my work in this project.
+These excellent projects by fellow [Code Institute](https://codeinstitute.net/) alumni have inspired the standard of work found in this project.

 Tutors Ed and Sarah at CI have also contributed to implementation of date pickers and proper reverse linking in shared Django editing views, respectively.

 I hope you have enjoyed the site and this accompanying deep-dive.
-I look forward to harnessing the power of Django to build an exciting eCommerce project.
+I look forward to harnessing the power of Django to build an exciting eCommerce project in the future.